ray-project/ray/doc/source/rllib/package_ref/replay-buffers.rst

-.. _replay-buffer-reference-docs:
+.. _replay-buffer-api-reference-docs:

 ReplayBuffer API
 ================

-These classes don't take into account the separation of experiences from different policies, which we use in multi-agent settings.
+The following classes don't take into account the separation of experiences from different policies, multi-agent replay buffers will be explained further below.

 ray.rllib.utils.replay_buffers.replay_buffer
 ---------------------------------------------